BROS-AnM/Raspi_Robot_Tracking/README.md

-# Robot_Tracking
-Hi all,
+# Raspberry Pi Robot Tracking

-This is a Raspberry Pi project looked at tracking the position and orientation of a robot (or anything you want really) that is confined on a platform.
+Raspberry Pi project for tracking the position and orientation of a robot (or anything you want really) that is confined on a platform.
 It uses a green reference ball placed as you origin (x,y) psoition, and a red and blue ball for right and left respectively.
 A Raspberry Pi and camera are positioned above the platform with the camera facing vertically down perpendicular to the platform.